New Jersey Personal Injury Lawyers Handle Amusement Park Accidents in Monmouth, Ocean & Middlesex Counties

 When an amusement park operator fails in their duty to protect visitors against accidents, the result is often a serious injury.
 Additionally, ride manufacturers who use defective products can also cause amusement park accidents.
 Some of the most common causes of amusement park accidents in New Jersey include:

-Negligent ride operators: Carnival employees need to pay attention at all times, look out for malfunctions, and make sure that rider height and weight restrictions are enforced.
+Negligent ride operators: Carnival employees need to pay attention at all times, look out for malfunctions, and make sure that ride height and weight restrictions are enforced.
 Additionally, ride operators should avoid making abrupt starts and stops, which can lead to head, neck and back injuries.

 Improper employee training: The amusement park operators have a responsibility to train carnival workers to be aware of all safety standards, proper loading and unloading techniques, and emergency response procedures.

 Negligent builders: The workers who construct the rides need to take care to properly assemble the parts.
-Additionally, the ride constructers need to make sure there are no sharp or protruding parts that could cut and injure people on the ride.
+Additionally, the ride constructors need to make sure there are no sharp or protruding parts that could cut and injure people on the ride.

 Malfunctioning safety restraints: If lap bars or seat belts on rides fail to work properly, serious back and neck injuries could be the result.